Welcome to the Monthly

 The next monthly coin show is Sunday, September 14,

-You can find the schedule for the 2013 and 2014 Greater Atlanta Coin Show dates on our Show Dates page.
+You can find the schedule for the 2014 Greater Atlanta Coin Show dates on our Show Dates page.
 You will also find the 2014 show flyer and a

 full year 2014 calendar that can easily be printed for reference.

 The Greater Atlanta Coin Show began in 1988.
 Given the volatility in the metals recently, it's interesting

-to review the fluctuations of gold and silver throughout all of the coin show years, from 1988 through 2012 and
+to review the fluctuations of gold and silver throughout all of the coin show years, from 1988 through year-to-date